parasol-framework/parasol/readme.md

 To compile a release build, run `cmake --build visual-studio -j 8 --config Release`.

-To install a release build, run `cmake --install visual-studio --config Release`.
+To install a release build to the local folder, run `cmake --install visual-studio --config Release`.

-Debug builds are used by switching from `--config Release` to `--config Debug` in the above.
+Debug builds are created by switching from `--config Release` to `--config Debug` in the above.

-### 3.2.2 GCC Builds
+### 3.2.2 GCC Builds for Windows

 MSYS2 and MinGW are required for a GCC based Windows build.
 Please note that the default MSYS2 release of GCC is not supported.
 The MinGW toolchain must be installed as indicated below.